DanielDevDu/AirBnB_clone/README.md

-# AirBnB Clone - The Console 🚀
+# AirBnB Clone - The Console :rocket:

 This is the first step towards building our first full web application: the AirBnB clone.
 The console is the first part of the AirBnB project at Holberton School.
 The goal of AirBnB project is to eventually develop our server as a simple copy of the AirBnB Website.